KirillTregubov/Programmer-Bot/README.md

 To deploy a new version of the bot, execute `flyctl deploy`.

 #### Stop
 To stop the bot, execute `flyctl scale count 0`.

-You must re-deploy for changes to take effect.
+> _NOTE_: You must re-deploy for changes to take effect.

 #### Restart
 The bot can be restarted by reverting to `flyctl scale count 1` and re-deploying.